Ole Miss vs. Gonzaga Predictions & Picks - Women's NCAA Tournament First Round

 Ole Miss Performance Insights

-- The Rebels average 69.3 points per game (101st in college basketball) while giving up 56.8 per contest (25th in college basketball).
-They have a +387 scoring differential overall and outscore opponents by 12.5 points per game.
+- The Rebels' +387 scoring differential (outscoring opponents by 12.5 points per game) is a result of scoring 69.3 points per game (101st in college basketball) while giving up 56.8 per contest (25th in college basketball).

-- On offense, Ole Miss is posting 66.5 points per game this season in conference action.
-As a comparison, its overall average (69.3 points per game) is 2.8 PPG higher.
+- Ole Miss is posting 66.5 points per game this year in conference contests, which is 2.8 fewer points per game than its season average (69.3).

-- The Rebels put up 74.6 points per game in home games, compared to 63.3 points per game when playing on the road, a difference of 11.3 points per contest.

 © 2023 Data Skrive.
 All rights reserved.